LBHackney-IT/Data-Platform-Playbook/docs/training-modules/module-3.md

 7. [Crawl][glue_crawlers] the results.
 (Using the crawler named “sandbox-refined-zone”).
 8. Check the data in [Athena][athena_query_editor] - ([playbook][querying_with_athena]).

 Congratulations, you've tested that your transformation is working in Glue.
-You can move to the next part of Module 3.
+You can move to the next part of this Module.

 ## 2. Part 2: Deploying your job via Terraform
 In this second part of Module 3, you will ‘productionize’ the job you’ve tested in the previous part.
 To do this, you will write a Terraform module in the Data Platform GitHub repository, and then deploy it.
 The entirety of this module will be carried out in the GitHub User Interface (GUI), but you could also work in your local development environment such as PyCharm or VSCode if you prefer.